Paulb-dev/openCV/index.md

 Fatkun downloader url = "https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=de"

 ### Training
-    If you have your data (images) you are ready to train your cascade.
+    If you get your data (images) you are ready to train your cascade.
-    A simple Method is to use is the "Cascade Trainer GUI", you can find a documentation on there own website.
+    A simple method  to use is the "Cascade Trainer GUI", you can find a documentation on there own website.

 Cascade Trainer GUI url = "https://amin-ahmadi.com/cascade-trainer-gui/"